 Why?
 Because, according to the report, people who are going through a life event are more likely to have similar interests than people who share interests or belong to the same demographic groups.

-In other words, you can spend your ad dollars more efficiently when you target people by life events than when you target by demographics or interests.
+In other words, you can spend your ad dollars more efficiently when you Google Ads for events than when you target by demographics or interests.

 The report also found that, unsurprisingly, emotions run high during life events.
 For example, when it comes to graduation, the study said that about 26% to 35% of conversation about the event is emotional.
 More than 70% of those emotions are positive.